polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 chain-spec-builder create -r <RUNTIME_WASM_PATH> <INSERT_COMMAND>
 ```

+!note
+    Before running the command, ensure that the runtime has been compiled and is available at the specified path.

 Ensure to replace `<RUNTIME_WASM_PATH>` with the path to the runtime Wasm file and `<INSERT_COMMAND>` with the command to insert the runtime into the chain specification.
 The available commands are:

 - `patch` - patches the runtime's default genesis config with the provided patch